meibraransari/ftp-server/README.md

 [![Watch on Youtube](https://i.ytimg.com/vi/iadE-Px-aYQ/maxresdefault.jpg)](https://youtu.be/iadE-Px-aYQ?si=i9ufOZHcb2msOi8L)

 ## Prerequisites
 - Docker must be installed on your system.
-- Basic understanding of Docker and SFTP.
+- Basic understanding of Docker and FTP.
 - Basic knowledge of command-line operations.
 ## Quick Start
+### Features
+- Run server within 15 Seconds.
+- No static Username and password.
+- Change username and password according to your need.
+- Share new/existing directory data with FTP server.
+- Rest all FTP server features included.
 ### Change FTP Server Variable

 To start a container use the following: